-Item Action Activity Defines a SysML Block of executable behavior as a UML Activity .
-Structured Activity Defines a SysML Block of executable behavior as a UML Structured Activity .
-Action Declares a unit of execution in an Activity as a UML Action .
+Item Action Activity Defines a SysML Block of executable behavior as a UML Activity.
+Structured Activity Defines a SysML Block of executable behavior as a UML Structured Activity.
+Action Declares a unit of execution in an Activity as a UML Action.
 Action (call behavior) Declares a unit of execution that calls another behavior.
 Action (accept event) Declares a unit of execution that accepts an event raised by the system.
 Action (accept event timer) Declares a unit of execution that accepts an event raised by a time epoch.
 Action (send signal) Declares a unit of execution that sends a signal as an event.
 Action Pin Defines the data values passed out of and into an Action.
 See also: Action Pin Partition Creates an Activity Partition to group execution elements according to the node responsible for their execution.
 Control Operator Controls the execution of an Activity.
 Parameter Provides access to input and output objects within the Activity.
+Parameter (discrete) Defines a parameter with a rate of flow where the increment of time between items is non-zero.
+Parameter (continuous) Defines a parameter with a rate of flow where the increment of time between items approaches zero.
 Parameter (optional) Defines a parameter whose contents are optional in the Activity's execution.
 Parameter (probability) Tags a parameter with the probability of the parameter being in use in the Activity.
 Object Node Declares a variable in the Activity, typed by a ValueType, DataType or Block.
 Object Node (no buffer) Declares an ObjectNode in an Activity that discards unconsumed tokens.

 Object Node (overwrite) Declares an ObjectNode in an Activity that overwrites tokens.
 Central Buffer Node Declares an ObjectNode that stores tokens for consumption throughout the Activity.
 Datastore Defines permanently stored data.
 See also: Datastore Decision Creates a branch of control in an Activity, based on a decision.
 Merge Merges two or more Activity control branches.
 Synch Establishes a rendezvous point for two or more Activity flows, in order to synchronize their execution in the Activity.
 Initial Declares the start of an Activity's execution.
 Final Declares the end of an Activity's execution, and the termination of the Activity.
 Flow Final Declares the end of an Activity's execution path without terminating the Activity.
 Region Groups a subset of an Activity into a common execution context.
 Exception Declares a node of execution that happens outside the normal flow of execution of an Activity.
 Fork/Join Simultaneously branches / joins a set of Control or Object Flows.